ncatlab/nlab-content/pages/7440.md

 For $\mathbf{H}$ an [[(∞,1)-topos]], another way of saying that we have an internal category object in $\mathbf{H}$ is to say that we formulate it in the [[internal language]] of $\mathbf{H}$, which is a [[homotopy type theory]].

-This is still open, but one might approach it like this:
+The full details of this are still open, but there some aspects seem clear.
+One might approach it like this:

 1. By the discussion at _[[semi-Segal space]]_ a category object should equivalently be a [[semi-category]] object $X_\bullet$: a [[semi-simplicial object]] satisfying the [[Segal conditions]], and which is unital in that $Eq(X_1) \hookrightarrow X_1 \stackrel{\partial_1}{\to} X_0$ is an equivalence.